Guide for Vaccine Screening and Consent Form: Pharmacy Use Only

 • Individuals are able to view their immunization history of influenza and COVID-19 vaccination on MySaskHealthRecord.

-• Influenza vaccine wallet cards are available to order and may be provided if requested.
+• Influenza vaccine wallet cards are available here to order and may be provided if requested.
+A printable version is available here

 REFERENCES